angelolab/ark-analysis/docs/_rtd/windows_setup.md

 * Run `git clone https://github.com/angelolab/ark-analysis.git` to clone the `ark-analysis` repo
 * Run `cd ark-analysis` to enter the cloned repo
 * Pull the latest Docker image by running `docker pull angelolab/ark-analysis:latest`
-* Build the Docker by running `docker build -t ark-analysis .`.
-Note that the `.` following `ark-analysis` should not be quoted.

 To run the script, you have to use `bash start_docker.sh`.
 If you run into issues with invalid carriage returns (`\r`), please run the following before trying again: